chrishenn/torch_cuda_example_cmake/README.md

 ## Environment

-It is crucial that the versions of the CUDA toolkit agree accross pytorch, libtorch, and the nvcc version used.
+It is crucial that the major version of the CUDA toolkit agrees accross pytorch, libtorch, and the nvcc version used.
 Check the pytorch website to find out wich version of CUDA is used to build the pytorch binaries you have installed through your python environment manager.
-Your system version of CUDnn must be compatible with the CUDA version, and the Nvidia driver installed on your system must also be compatible; see the Nvidia compatibility matrices.
+Your system version of CUDnn must be **compatible with** (but not necessarily identical to) the CUDA version, and similarly the Nvidia driver installed on your system must be **compatible**; see the Nvidia compatibility matrices for each.
+When installing the Cuda toolkit, you will find that it enforces compatibility with certain versions of the c/c++ compiler as well.
+I'm not sure about CMake compatibility, but I'd imagine certain CMake versions support certain C compiler versions.

 Here I'm using CUDA 11.1, pytorch / libtorch 1.8.2, CUDnn 8.4.0, gcc 9.4.0, and CMake 3.16.3.